Geekcrowds/provisioner/README.md

 * Yealink T2x and T4x
 * Polycom SoundPoint and VVX

+# Data flow

+When a device is created or updated through crossbar, the device data are slightly reformatted and copied to the provisioner database.
+In addition the account document is also copied to the provisioner.

 # Installation for CentOS 7 with httpd

 Prepare you fresh CentOS 7 server.